TianZonglin/Ubuntu-Installog/README.md

 ## Full steps of Ubuntu installation (with GL stuff)

+This doc includes two parts of Installations and PersonalSettings.

 ### 0. laptop info

 - MSI GE62 490, with an Nvidia GeForce 960M graphics card